prakan1684/Agent-Balu/README.md

    make setup
 ## Usage

-AgentBalu is not configured to be used globally in any project.
+AgentBalu is configured to be used globally in any project.

 1. Stage Your Changes: Make sure you have staged changes in your Git repository: